List of All Metrics

 As long as you have the definition of an incident, you will be able to track how CFR using either Issue completed or Deployments count filtered by an indicator that represents incidents.

 Want more actionable metrics for quality?
-Checkout How to Improve Quality?
+Checkout [how-to-improve-quality](https://help.usehaystack.io/guides/how-to-improve-quality "mention")

-Can I see Development Time metric?
+<summary>Can I see Development Time metric?</summary>

 No.